-It is important to begin with activities that test your balance and muscle stabiliser control, as this forms the foundation upon which strengthening can take place.
+It is important, to begin with, activities that test your balance and muscle stabilizer control, as this forms the foundation upon which strengthening can take place.
 For this reason, clinical pilates and exercises involving balance, free weights or cables are recommended.
-By improving joint control, they make every day activities easier and help to protect against physically challenging or unexpected activities.
+By improving joint control, they make everyday activities easier and help to protect against physically challenging or unexpected activities.

-Life is so busy these days that fitting something else in might be difficult.
+Life is so busy these days that fitting something else it might be difficult.
 If doing your program is easy and convenient however, you are more likely to stick at it.
-And if you stick at it, you are more likely to see results which then become self reinforcing.
+And if you stick at it, you are more likely to see results which then become self-reinforcing.

 At Bodywise Health, we specialize in providing conditioning exercise programs that are designed to prevent injury as well as to correct or rehabilitate physical problems.
 So if you are concerned about becoming weaker or if you suffer from arthritis, osteoporosis, back or neck pain, Bodywise Health can provide you with a program to help you get your strength and life back.